How to Get Homeowners Insurance After a Lapse in Coverage

 • How to Get Homeowners Insurance After a Lapse in Coverage

 While your homeowners insurance policy can lapse for a number of reasons, there are essentially two different kinds of lapses at the core of each policy.
-The first is when a lapse occurs, and you catch it not long after.
-The second is when you let your coverage lapse, either on purpose or accidentally, but fail to catch it in time.
+The first is when a lapse occurs, and you catch it quickly; the second is when you let your coverage lapse and fail to catch it quickly enough.

-Depending on the type of lapse you’ve incurred, you also only have two options for coverage.
-Let’s take a look at each.
+So, if you’re wondering what happens if my homeowners insurance lapses, depending on which type of lapse you’ve incurred, you may only have a few options for coverage.
+Let’s take a look at your options.

 It’s Time to Switch Your Homeowners Insurance